sqliteai/sqlite-extensions-guide/platforms/ios.md

 ## 3. Handle Security Permissions (macOS)

-When you return to the main ContentView file, you may encounter an Apple security error:
+When you return to the main ContentView file, you may encounter an Apple security error. **If you do not encounter this error, skip to Step 4.** Otherwise, follow these steps:

 1. Click **Done** when the security dialog appears
 2. Open **System Settings** → **Privacy & Security**